Media guide: Producing farmer-friendly printed information

-Tip 5.2 Clarity index tool (web link) gives a numeric score to text – based on the number of words in a sentence, the length of the words and the amount of punctuation applied.
-For example the text above scores a clarity index of 21.4.
+Tip 5.2 Clarity index tool gives a numeric score to text – based on the number of words in a sentence, the length of the words and the amount of punctuation applied.
+For example, the text above scores a clarity index of 21.4.
 The target score for text is 20-40.
 The word and sentence length is considered to be correct.

-- Is that really a farm?: Getting the right photo for material can be hard.
-Photographs taken on a farm are much better than photos taken at research trials at research stations.
+Is that really a farm?: Getting the right photo for material can be hard.
+Photographs taken on a farm are much better than photos taken of research trials at research stations.

 Farmers do not usually have standard measuring devices such as tape measures, or measuring cylinders.